Home

 Day 05: Acclimatization at Namche Bazaar

 On this day set aside for acclimatization at Namche, we accommodate our bodies to the lofty altitude.
 It is recommended to move around instead of just resting.
 So, we can stroll around Namche and interact with the Sherpa people and learn about their lifestyle and also check out the Sherpa Museum.
-We can walk up to Khunde Hospital that was set up by Edmund Hilary or to speed up acclimatization, we can hike up to Everest View Hotel that offers splendid views of Mt.
+We can walk up to Khunde Hospital that was set up by Edmund Hillary or to speed up acclimatization, we can hike up to Everest View Hotel that offers splendid views of Mt.
 Everest (8848m), Lhotse (8414m), Ama Dablam (6856m), Thamserku (6608m), and other mountains.
 Overnight stay at Namche Bazaar.

 Day 06: Trek from Namche Bazaar to Debuche (3,870m) 5-6 hours

 After spending a night at Namche Bazaar, we begin our trek towards Debuche.
 We trek through the Everest route alongside breathtaking views of the mountains like Everest (8848m), Ama Dablam (6856m), Nuptse (7861m), Lhotse (8414m), and Thamserku (6608m).
 The trail is relatively flat until you reach Kyangjuma.
-One we reach Kyangjuma, we descend down to the Phunki Tenga River and then climb to Tengboche, and finally reach Debuche.
+Once we reach Kyangjuma, we descend down to the Phunki Tenga River and then climb to Tengboche, and finally reach Debuche.
 Overnight stay at Debuche.

 Day 07: Trek from Debuche to Pheriche (4,240m) 5-6 hours